Vikas Dubey's post-mortem report says he died of excessive blood loss | Headlines

 Slain gangster Vikas Dubey's post-mortem report, which was put in the public domain on Monday, confirmed that he had died of excessive blood loss.
 The autopsy findings confirmed that the dreaded gangster had received three bullet injuries.

 Dubey succumbed to the injuries sustained in a police encounter in the Sachendi area on the outskirts of Kanpur on July 10.
-The post-mortem was performed by a panel of three senior doctors and the entire process was videographed.
+The post-mortem was performed by a panel of three senior doctors AK Awasthi, SK Mishra, and V Chaturvedi, and the entire process were videographed by Arvind Trivedi.

 According to the post-mortem report, there were a total of 10 wounds on Dubey's body, said an official on the condition of anonymity.
 "Six were entry and exit wounds of bullets, while the four other wounds were on the right side of the body," he said.